World’s Top Golf Destinations

 And then off to the Bahamas we go!
 Boasting beautiful islands and championship golf courses, the Bahamas is an ideal holiday destination for both amateur and pro golfers.
 With warm sunshine pretty much all year round, you’ll want to make sure you have your golf cooling towels packed along with some refreshing drinks for the tee-off.

 Choose to stay at one of the Bahama’s many luxury hotels or if you want to be closer to the game, then book yourself into one of the many 5-star golf resorts found scattered around the islands.
 When picking and choosing an island in the Bahamas for your golf-getaway, there are only four real options that boast a good selection of playing fields.
 They are: Grand Bahama Island, New Providence Island (Nassau), Great Exuma, and Treasure Cay in the Abacos.
 All of these islands feature challenging courses and breath-taking scenery.
+Make sure you bring your golf GPS watch, cause you are sure to get lost in all that beauty.

 Are you keen to go down under?
 I am not sure if you are aware, but golf is Australia’s number one participant sport and is home to more than 1800 golf courses, leaving you with an endless variety of stretches and course-challenges.
 You only need to vacation in one spot, however, to get the best of the best.
 The most impressive golf courses and resorts can be found in and closely surrounding the city of Melbourne, also referred to as the Sand Belt.

 Melbourne is a bustling city that offers many tourist attractions and a wonderful holiday vibe, there’s enough entertainment to please the entire family!
 For the golfing fans, the treasure trove of golf courses will have you itching to hit the fields 24/7.
-From the Royal Melbourne Golf Club to the likes of Kingston Heath; expect coloured grasslands, cliff-beaches and lush green fields as you enjoy your 9, 18, 27 or even 45 holes!
+From the Royal Melbourne Golf Club to the likes of Kingston Heath; expect colored grasslands, cliff-beaches and lush green fields as you enjoy your 9, 18, 27 or even 45 holes!

 10. Monterey, California